Horizontal-org/Shira-website/docs/quizzes.md

 In your Shira space, you are free to create as many quizzes as you wish.
 Each quiz can have as few or as many [quiz questions](/questions.md) as needed.

 ### Quiz URL {#quiz-url}
-The quiz URL is the URL that learners will need to take the quiz.
-This is a URL that is unique to each quiz.
+The quiz URL is a URL unique to each quiz that learners use to take a quiz.
+A quiz URL looks like this: `https://quiz.shira.app/quiz/e57e406fdf46546786rru04676352bf0aff1c04f68`

 The quiz URL remains the same even if you publish and unpublish the quiz multiple times.

 ### Publishing and unpublishing quizzes {#publish-unpublish}
 Publishing a quiz means that you are making it accessible to anyone with the quiz URL.